 ISAAC “IZZY” SALANT is a native Marylander who’s loved writing and theater from an early age, so much so that he decided to freeze to death for four years to study Theater and Journalism at the University of Massachusetts Amherst.
 He then realized he preferred the warmth and relocated to Los Angeles, where he now serves as a Jewish Education specialist at Hillel at UCLA.
-Plays include Rite of Passage, which was workshopped at the Kennedy Center Playwright Intensive, Unrequited, The Scenic View, and Peace Talks, the latter of which was showcased through the David Project.
+Plays include Rite of Passage, which was workshopped at the Kennedy Center Playwright Intensive, Unrequited, The Scenic View, and Peace Talks, the latter of which was written and performed with his writing partner and was subsequently showcased through the David Project.
 Acting credits include Hamlet (Hamlet), Dr. Frank N Furter (The Rocky Horror Show), Antonio (The Tempest), and featured ensemble in the world premiere of Infants of the Spring by Ifa Bayeza.
 He is also a practicing magician.

 RACHEL MINKOFF graduated with a B.A. in Acting and a minor in Stage Combat in 2014 Columbia College Chicago and worked as a solo performance artist at the established venue Stage 773.
 In 2015 she performed at the NEU NOW Festival in Amsterdam with her performance collective that crafted original immersive works for the stage.
 Rachel lives in Los Angeles, where she works at RAW Artists researching up and coming artists to showcase their creativity.
 She is excited to collaborate with The Jewish Women’s Theater for the first time and be a part of this wonderful community of artists.